ome/omero-guide-cellprofiler/docs/gettingstarted.rst

 #.
 Modify the script to link the generated results to the corresponding image (:download:`Solution <../scripts/idr0002_save_solution2.py>`).

 #.
-Modify the script to aggregate the result in an OMERO.table and linked the output to the plate (:download:`Solution <../scripts/idr0002_save_solution3.py>`).
+Modify the script to aggregate the result in an OMERO.table and link the output to the plate (:download:`Solution <../scripts/idr0002_save_solution3.py>`).